-- Application submitted to council with correct fee and all essential paperwork and elements completed - Acknowledgement sent to applicant confirming application received. - Assessment of management arrangements carried out - Property inspection arranged and carried out where appropriate - Fit and proper assessment carried out - Decision made on whether proposed licence holder and manager are fit and proper - Decision made on whether management arrangements are suitable. - If everything satisfactory a draft licence will be drafted ready to send to proposed licence holder and all interested parties.
-(See below) - 2nd part of fee to be paid.
-If this is not paid council can review draft licence and may refuse the licence. - Once fee received, draft licence sent out.
-Information will be provided with the draft in relation to right to make representation (14 day period). - If representation received within 14 days this will be considered prior to final licence being issued. - After 14 days final licence issued and comes into force.
-Information will be provided with the draft in relation to right of appeal to the first-tier tribunal property chamber (Residential Property) if not satisfied with the final licence that has been issued (Period of 28 days)
+- Application submitted to council with correct fee and all essential paperwork and elements completed.
+Where essential elements of the application are not provided, we will contact the applicant to facilitate submission of what we require. - Once all essential information is received, an acknowledgement letter/email will be sent to applicant confirming the application as 'duly made'.
+Once duly made, landlords and agents are able to continue to rent property as normal from this point in the knowledge they are compliant with the requirements of selective licensing. - Assessment of management arrangements carried out. - Property inspection arranged and carried out where appropriate. - Fit and proper assessment carried out on all proposed licence holder and managers. - Decision made on whether proposed licence holder and manager are fit and proper. - Decision made on whether management arrangements are suitable. - If everything satisfactory and the council make the decision to issue the licence, an invoice will be sent out for the part 2 fee.
+The part 2 fee will be calculated by the team based on accreditation status and/or whether the application is a Re-Licence application or not. - Once the part 2 fee is received, a draft licence will be issued to the proposed licence holder and all interested parties.
+(See below).
+If the part 2 fee is not paid, the council can review the draft licence and may refuse the licence.

-^{} If everything isn't satisfactory the licence may be refused or issued with additional conditions.
+- Information will be provided with the draft licence explaining the decision and providing information in relation to the right to make representation (14 day period). - If representation received within 14 days this will be considered prior to final licence being issued. - After 14 days final licence issued and comes into force.
+Information will be provided with the final licence explaining the right of appeal to the first-tier tribunal property chamber (Residential Property) if not satisfied with the final licence that has been issued (Period of 28 days). - If everything isn't satisfactory the licence may be refused or issued with additional conditions.
 This process also has a right of representation and appeal.
 Information on this would be provided with the refusal documentation.